A jewelry photo project

 But with the advent of a web site, she needed something a little better quality and more consistent.
 Since I have all the gear, some experience and also the room to set up a small tabletop studio, I was commissioned with the task of shooting the first batch of about 20-25 pieces, and have continued adding images of the new products as they come.

 For the first set I did some experimenting.
-I have some experience shooting small items such as coins, fishing flies and various other small items, and had shot them using light tents, setups with multiple flashes, reflectors and different backgrounds and surfaces.
+I have some experience shooting macro photos of things such as coins, fishing flies and various other small items, and had shot them using light tents, setups with multiple flashes, reflectors and different backgrounds and surfaces.

 So I tried different setups and light settings, and played with mirrors, tiles and foil as backgrounds and to lay the jewelry on to get snazzy light and reflections.
 I also experimented with natural materials such as branches, bark and stone, which can give some interesting images.
 While it did work for some pieces, it was a misery for others, and in order to get the jewelry decently lit, I’d have to vary both the light, the reflectors and the selected backgrounds.
 It simply didn’t work.